NicholasAsquith/Algorithms/README.md

 # Algorithms
-From Algorithms by Dr. Tim Roughgarden
+HW from Algorithms by Dr. Tim Roughgarden